anivedh555/Virustotal_IP_Check/README.md

  python3 virustotal.py NAME_OF_CSV_FILE.csv

-Results will be outputted in the result.csv file.
+Results will be outputted in the results.csv file.